 This is not entirely surprising as Snoop has been a rapper with, for the most part, a much more laid back approach for some time now.
 So for him to, as he says, “rework” his Death Row output, it seems only natural that he would strive for it to be closer to a mix of “Gin and Juice” and “Young, Wild & Free” rather than more “Murder Was the Case.”
 In other words, Snoop emulating his Death Row Records days doesn’t mean him running a replay, it means him doing it the way his modern self would.
 This isn’t to say that “BODR” is without tough talk and gang talk.
 Rather, it means that the atmosphere surrounding these songs is often much more celebratory and hopeful one that declares a victory of sorts while also noting trials and pain, (“Coming Back”, “Gotta Keep Pushing”, “We Don’t Gotta Worry No More”) and that even when it is a bit more rugged (“Doggystylin”, “Conflicted”), the overall positivity of the record still seems to outweigh the gun talk.

 There are one or two tracks on “BODR” that could be fixed up a bit or perhaps just done without altogether, such as the at times creepy “Daddy”, and Snoop’s rhyme style is not always the most dynamic.
 Nevertheless, he comes through on “BODR” in a big way by holding his own and gathering a particularly skilled set of producers whose key contributions bring the flourishing glimmer of a classic Impala to the record.
-The songs on “BODR” not only reflect his gangster days in a fresh fashion, but also spread hope, are highly relistenable and, perhaps most important of all, prove that Snoop Dogg, one of Hip-Hop’s greatest, has all but lost his touch.
+The songs on “BODR” not only reflect his gangster days in a fresh fashion, but also spread hope, are highly relistenable and, perhaps most important of all, prove that Snoop Dogg, one of Hip-Hop’s greatest, hasn’t lost his touch.